-Every year, over a million Americans suffer heart attacks.
-And heart disease is the leading cause of death in the United States.
+Every year, hundreds of thousands of Americans suffer heart attacks.
+Heart disease is the leading cause of death in the United States.

-Most heart attacks are a result of atherosclerosis: deposits of lipids or fatty cells, which build up and cause damage to the arterial walls.
-The body responds by creating plaque, which forms a scar inside the artery.
-If the plaque ruptures, it releases its contents that block the flow of blood to the heart.
+Most heart attacks are a result of atherosclerosis: deposits of lipids or fatty cells, which build up and cause damage to and narrow the arterial walls.
+The body responds by creating plaque, which forms a scar inside the artery, causing even more damage.
+If the plaque ruptures, it releases its contents that can block the flow of blood to the heart.
 Without blood, the heart does not receive the oxygen it needs, and cells of the heart muscle begin to die.

 A heart attack is a medical emergency and needs immediate care.
-The first thing you need to do is call 9-1-1.
+The first thing you need to do is call for emergency medical services.
 Your survival chances increase with earlier emergency treatment.
 Heart damage can often be minimized or averted by immediate treatment.

 There are many reasons why people having heart attacks delay getting medical help.
 Some are fearful or in denial.
 Others are put off by complications or costs of the medical system, have trouble reaching their doctors, run into language or cultural barriers, or do not have access to care.
 But many people simply do not realize that they are having a heart attack.
 That is because the warning signs vary widely, and the symptoms can be unclear.